promi4s/ocelescope/docs/evaluation/plugin.md

 !!! tip

-    You can access the edges through self.edges, assuming the field in your DFG resource is named edges.
+    You can access the edges through `self.edges`, assuming the field in your `DFG` resource is named `edges`.

 #### Extend the Input Class

-Now lets define the input of the `discover` function.
+Now let's define the input of the `discover` function.
 Since we renamed the original example method inside the plugin class, it should already include an OCEL parameter named `ocel`.

-Because the discovery function allows filtering by object type, we should also allow the user select which object types to include.
-This is done extending the `PluginInput` class.
+Because the discovery function allows filtering by object type, we should also allow the user to select which object types to include.
+This is done by extending the `PluginInput` class.

 Inside the `Input` class (which inherits from `PluginInput`):